shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 - [p3-adc](https://youtu.be/07SVj6R_AhA): Read an [analog-to-digital converter channel](https://en.wikipedia.org/wiki/Analog-to-digital_converter) and print out the value
 - [p4-neopixel](https://youtu.be/VIVML4cioIo): Use the ADC reading to change the color of a [neopixel](https://www.adafruit.com/category/168)
 - [p5-i2c](https://youtu.be/NvEnHJPpavo): Configure and use a [SX1509 GPIO Expander](https://www.sparkfun.com/products/13601) through [I2C](https://learn.sparkfun.com/tutorials/i2c)
-- `p6-spi`: Read ADC values and store them on a micro-SD card
+- [p6-spi](https://youtu.be/PUL8ehH6eUg): Write a string to a uSD card over SPI using [embedded-sdmmc](https://github.com/rust-embedded-community/embedded-sdmmc-rs) crate
+- [p7-uart](tbd): Receiver characters from the UART and send them back when we detect a [carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF)

 ## Project 0: Data Logger Application
 This project will use the ESP32-C3 to gather analog and digital data.